On Imbalanced Regression with Hoeffding Trees: Preliminaries

 \paragraph{Kernel Density Estimation (KDE).} Kernels provide an easy way for similarity comparisons between instances.
-By storing instances in certain windows we can provide smooth estimates on imbalanced distributions for label values; including values that we may have not seen.
-In general, the \emph{kernel density estimation (KDE)}~\citep{parzen1962estimation} using some arbitrary kernel $K$, points $z_i\in\sample$ from some multiset \sample, and a query point $q$, is accomplished via the following:
+By storing instances in certain windows we can provide smooth estimates on imbalanced distributions for label values.
+In general, \emph{kernel density estimation (KDE)}~\citep{parzen1962estimation} using some arbitrary kernel $K$, points $z_i\in\sample$ from some multiset \sample, and a query point $q$, is accomplished via:

 where $h$ is the \emph{bandwidth} and its role is to provide some scaling on the use of the kernel that is used in (\ref{eq:kernel_general}).
 Small values of $h$ make the estimate sensitive to individual data points, whereas large values of $h$ provide a smoother estimate, by spreading the influence of each data point over a wider region of the dataset.
 We work with the Gaussian and the Epanechnikov kernel.
 The approximation on the labels as explained above is called LDS in~\citep{Yang2021DelvingID}.